 ATVOD's censorship fees are very expensive and the money is mostly spent dreaming up ways to suffocate the UK adult internet business.

-operating in breach of an ATVOD rule which requires that R18 hardcore material can only be made available if access is blocked to children.
-The latest three services -- which operated through a total of 11 websites - offered users access to explicit
+them were operating in breach of an ATVOD rule which requires that R18 hardcore material can only be made available if access is blocked to children.
+The latest three services -- which operated through a total of 11 websites - offered users

-detail.
+explicit detail.
 Secondly, access to the full videos was open to any visitor who paid a fee.
 As the service accepted payment methods such as the most widely used payment by debit cards.
-ATVOD ruled that the service had also failed to put in place effective access
+ATVOD ruled that the service had also failed to put in place

 Peter Johnson, CEO, and Ruth Evans, Chair, ATVOD pitched their case to a House of Lords Committee about why the banks should be dragooned into banning internet porn.